Waking up early is an ultimate lifehack to create time for what matters most

 Tip #3: It Takes 3 Weeks to Form a Habit

 It’s no surprise that you don’t feel comfortable committing to waking up early every day until the end of your life.
 Indeed, this kind of commitment is extremely hard to make.
 By committing to just 3 weeks, you make it much easier on yourself.
 You know you can quit on the 22nd day and start sleeping as long as you want again.
 But guess what?
 After 3 weeks, you will not want to sleep any longer.
 Once you make it a habit, it sticks, and it’s easy to follow.
+If 3 weeks feels daunting, try starting slowly — shift your wake up time by just 5 minutes a day.
 It’s easy because you know you don’t have a lifetime commitment, and you can break it if you feel like it.

 Share :